cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

-   {{IEEE754}}, the CBOR encoding always uses a leading bit of 1 in the significand to encode a quiet NaN; the use of signaling NaNs by application protocols is NOT RECOMMENDED but when presented by an application these are encoded by using a leading bit of 0.
+   {{IEEE754}}, the CBOR encoding always uses a leading bit of 1 in the significand to encode a quiet NaN; the use of signaling NaNs by application protocols is NOT RECOMMENDED but when presented by an application these are encoded by using a leading significand bit of 0.

-   Typically, most applications that employ NaNs in their storage and communication interfaces will only use a single NaN value, quiet, non-negative NaN with payload 0, which therefore deterministically encodes as 0xf97e00.
+   Typically, most applications that employ NaNs in their storage and communication interfaces will only use a single NaN value: quiet, non-negative NaN with a payload of all zero bits.
+   This value therefore deterministically encodes as 0xf97e00.
-5. There is no special handling of subnormal values.
+4. There is no special handling of subnormal values.
-6. CDE does not presume
+5. CDE does not presume
    equivalence of basic floating point values with floating point values using other representations (e.g., tag 4/5).
    Such equivalences and related deterministic representation rules